argoproj-labs/argocd-image-updater/docs/contributing/development.md

 ### Windows Developer Tips

-If you are running the cmd.exe and are running into issues running `make all`, consider using Git bash.
+If you are running the cmd shell and are running into issues running `make all`, consider using Git bash.

 ## Sending Pull Requests